"What we play is life"

 “Where Words Fail, Music Speaks”

 Music is a fundamental part of being human, as it has the power to connect people in a way that words cannot, crossing all barriers.
-In M&ST music therapy sessions, instruments and voices are used to help people to communicate in their own musical language whatever their ability, providing emotional, sensory and intellectual stimulation experiences, supporting deepening clients’ ability to listen and experience being listened to, and developing tools with which they communicate.
+In a music therapy session, instruments and voices are used to help people to communicate in their own musical language, whatever their ability, providing emotional, sensory and intellectual stimulation experiences, supporting deepening clients’ ability to listen and experience being listened to, and developing tools with which they communicate.

-At M&ST we use a variety of music therapy techniques depending on clients'
+We use a variety of music therapy techniques depending on the clients'

 needs and preferences, such as rhythmic activities, singing, songwriting,